-System services can be started in dependence of other services, making it possible to launch a system in with many interrelations.
+System services can be started in dependence on other services, This makes it possible to start a system with many interrelations.
 They can be started and stopped during operation.
-Depending on the configuration, services can also be restarted automatically when crashing.
+Depending on the configuration, the services can also be restarted automatically if they crash.

 systemd services can be declared as user services or system services.
 They are defined in text files, which need to be located in one of the the following directories:

 The JACK service needs to be started before all other audio applications, since they rely on a running JACK server.
 A file jack.service defines the complete service:

 [Unit] Description=Jack audio server After=sound.target local-fs.target [Install] WantedBy=multi-user.target [Service] Type=simple PrivateTmp=true Environment="JACK_NO_AUDIO_RESERVATION=1" ExecStart=/usr/bin/jackd -P 90 -a a -d dummy -p 128 LimitRTPRIO=95 LimitRTTIME=infinity LimitMEMLOCK=infinity User=studio

 JACK must be run as a normal user.
 The file above describes a system service that starts jack as user studio.
 But only administrators are allowed to control system services.
 If we want to control a service as a normal user we need a user service without the User=studio entry.

 Once the service files are in place, several simple commands are available for controlling them.
 They differ, depending on whether a user service or system service is controlled.
 The following examples refer to the JACK user service.
 Controlling system services requires root privileges and do not need the --user flag.